secwexen/aapp-mart/README.md

 It predicts attack paths using artificial intelligence and simulates them with a multi-agent red team, helping organizations identify and mitigate risks before they are exploited.

-for detailed documentation, please visit [AAPP-MART Website](https://secwexen.github.io/aapp-mart/)
+For full documentation and guides, visit the official [AAPP-MART Website](https://secwexen.github.io/aapp-mart/).

 ---